Trips & Clinics

 We offer outdoor experiences and learning opportunities for beginners, enthusiasts, and everyone in between.
 Activities include hiking & backpacking, caving, mountaineering, whitewater rafting, rock climbing, canoeing, kayaking, and more.

 Clinics are designed for students who want to develop specific skills needed to become independent or proficient in various activities.
-These offerings are about providing excellent instruction and a foundation for students to develop skills on their own.
+These offerings take place both on and off campus and are about providing excellent instruction and a foundation for students to develop skills on their own.

 Registration fees for trips and clinics typically include transportation, equipment, instruction, and food (overnight trips only).